 - Any unsweetened plain dairy-free milk will work.

-- I haven’t tested, but a can of drained artichokes or jackfruit packed in water (not oil) should also work.
+- I haven’t tested these methods, but instead of chickpeas, a can of drained artichokes or jackfruit packed in water (not oil) should also work.
 Add them just like the recipe calls for the chickpeas to be pulsed into the dip to break up, but not pureed to be smooth.

 Can I make the dip in advance?

-The dip can be made a day in advance, store the uncooked dip covered in the refrigerator.
-I like to let the dish come to room temperature before baking it in a preheated oven.
+The vegan buffalo chickpea dip can be made a day in advance.
+Store the uncooked dip covered in the refrigerator.
+I like to let the dish sit at room temperature just to take the chill off before baking it in a preheated oven.
 Then bake at 375 F for 20-23 minutes.

-Blend the cashews, milk, buffalo sauce, nutritional yeast, lemon juice, garlic powder, onion powder, dried dill, and a pinch of salt in a food processor or a blender.
+Blend the cashews, milk, Frank's hot sauce, nutritional yeast, lemon juice, garlic powder, onion powder, dried dill, and a pinch of salt in the bowl of a food processor or a blender.

-Pour the dip into a 5x9 glass baking dish.
+Pour the dip into a 5x9 inch glass baking dish.

 Cook uncovered for about 20-23 minutes, or until the dip is almost set and the edges start to brown but the middle is still soft.